 Other Academic Costs at Free University Berlin

-Although Free University Berlin offers free tuition programs, there are other academic costs you must take note of, such as the following:
+Although Free University Berlin offers many tuition-free degree programs, there are other academic and living costs you should plan for, such as the following:

 Books and Miscellaneous Expenses